The regeneration of Castleward signifies a new era in Derby.Dave Bullock,

 Major regeneration project to breathe new life into a key area of Derby to create hundreds of homes, thousands of square foot of commercial retail space, community areas and a new school - taking place in five phases spanning up to 20 years.

-First phase due to be completed by 2015
+First phase completed in 2015